 Participants were organized per community to craft their plans and were expected to submit these on July 5 to Maradeca Inc.

 Towards the evening, Lim introduced creative t-shirt painting workshop.
-The products of the workshop became the participants souvenirs.
+The products became the participants souvenirs.

 This week-long interfaith youth camp was initiated by Maradeca Inc. in partnership with AusAid, Pathways-iCOPE, DepEd, Plan International, Save the Children, and BALAY.